 13. Order Acceptance

-After a purchase, show a detailed order confirmation.
+After a purchase, UX/UI designers for E-commerce should give a thought on showing a detailed order confirmation.

 Once the consumer has completed the purchase, provide them with proof of successful payment processing as well as delivery details such as an address, delivery method, and projected delivery date.This Amazon confirmation email concept presents the order number, an overview of purchased items, a shipping date, and some recommendations for future purchases.